zaimabdullah/laravel-social-media-website/NOTE_ME.md

 - Prepare Default Image for cover and avatar for profile Prepare a default cover image + avatar profile image by downloading image being used and put inside /public/img/ folder and use inside 'View.vue'.

+### Update, Save Cover Image
 - Add close and submit button with heroicon in cover image, will display after user have choose other cover image Handle the svg code that too lengthy by installing package from heroicons ===> https://github.com/tailwindlabs/heroicons.
 Run npm install @heroicons/vue.
 Add icon in 'View.vue' for 'Close' and 'Submit' of cover image.

 - Implement close + submit button to make it work
 Add functions for both close and submit, put it into @click event on the button inside 'View.vue'.
-Add route 'updateImage @ update-cover @ name(profile.updateCover)' for submitting the cover image in 'web.php'.
+Add route 'updateImage @ update-cover @ name(profile.updateImages)' for submitting the cover image in 'web.php'.
 Add function updateImage() inside 'ProfileController.php' + add code.
 Run php artisan storage:link for image storing places.
 Add 'cover_path' + 'avatar_path' in fillable 'User.php' model.